 - Get a new drivers’ license.
-In Louisiana, you have 30 days from the day you move to the state to apply for a new drivers’ license.
+In both Florida and Louisiana, you have 30 days from the day you move to the state to apply for a new drivers’ license.

 - Title and register your vehicles.
 You have 30 days to title and register your vehicles once you move.
 If you have a lien on your vehicle (you are still making payments, for example), you may have to get a letter from the lienholder giving permission to title the vehicle in your new state of residence.